About Us

 She’s passionate about using research to inform policy and has experience in both qualitative and quantitative methods.

 Kirrin is most at home making connections – between people, projects, and ideas.
-She advocates professionally and personally for the importance of the early years in human development.
+She advocates professionally and personally for the crucial importance of the early years in human development.

 Annmarie is passionate about wellbeing and advocacy for young people.
 She feels strongly about injustices and systemic failures that discriminate against those who are not privileged.
 With a background in education and disability, Annmarie has had the opportunity to work closely with professionals from various sectors.